Is WP 2FA not sending email notifications with the one-time password?

 4. Choose a Mailer Service

-The first step in the Wizard is to choose a mailer service.
+Now it’s time to choose a mailer that will handle the outgoing emails from your WordPress site.
 To begin, click the Let’s Get Started button.

-WP Mail SMTP supports several third-party mailers.
+WP Mail SMTP supports several 3rd party mailers.
 What you choose here will depend on the type of website you have.

 You can check out our guide to learn more about each mailer that WP Mail SMTP supports.